nkosi-tauro/eportfolio/module_ssd/unit3.md

   - Python is an interpreted language, which means it typically has slower execution speed compared to lower-level languages like C.
   - Code Size and Footprint: Operating systems often require tight control over memory usage and have strict size limitations.
 C allows for more precise memory management and produces smaller executables, making it more suitable for operating system development.

-In Summary Operating systems require a low-level language to optimise for performance, size and compatibility.
+In Summary Operating systems require a low-level language to optimize for performance, size and compatibility.
 This makes C a preferred language for OS development.

 ### Exploring Python tools and features